kyma-project/examples/loki/README.md

 kubectl -n ${KYMA_LOKI_EXAMPLE_NS} get pod ${HELM_RELEASE_NAME}-0
 ```

-### Verify the setup by accessing logs via the Loki API
+### Verify the setup by accessing logs using the Loki API

 1. To access the Loki API, use kubectl port forwarding.
 Run: